This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 2 rows in set

-The comparison operators, LIKE, BETWEEN AND, IN, and NOT IN do not accurately query NULL values.
-We recommend that you use the IS NULL and IS NOT NULL statements to query NULL values.
+Because comparison operators, LIKE, BETWEEN AND, IN, and NOT IN yield inaccurate results when querying NULL values, it is recommended to use the dedicated NULL value query statements IS NULL and IS NOT NULL.

 IS NULL

-IS NULL queries data whose value in the specified column is NULL.
-The general syntax is:
+IS NULL is used to query data where the value of the specified column is NULL.
+The general format is:

 SELECT column_name [,column_name...]
 FROM table_name WHERE